Redditor Gets Bashed Online For Accidentally Dropping Aggressive Dog's Leash Which Made It Run After Elderly Woman Walking Her Dogs

 Encouraging responsible dog ownership creates a ripple effect that benefits the entire community.

 Leashes assist in avoiding conflicts with wild animals, whether the dog is chasing or being chased.
-Your dog will be a better friend to you and will be better equipped to appropriately interact with other people and animals in your neighborhood with leash and leash training.
+Your dog will be a better friend to you and will be better equipped to interact appropriately with other people and animals in your neighborhood with leash and leash training.

 Leave your thoughts about this story in the comments section below.